Non-Christian Testimony?

 One could hardly conceive of a more disreputable pedigree for a would-be Jewish Messiah!

 Which of course reveals the whole point of the slur: to damn the iconic figure held high by apostate Jews who, together with their gentile converts, now formed the rival Christians.
-In comparison, denying that the hero figure had existed would have appeared weak and conveyed none of the scurrilous insult of a bastardised racial impurity.
+In comparison, simply denying that the hero figure had ever existed would have appeared weak and conveyed none of the scurrilous insult of a bastardised racial impurity.
 The rabbis responded to a fable with a lie of their own.

 The rumour probably originated among the rabbis shortly after the Christians invented their nativity story, in the late 130s.